Ground states of a family of frustrated spin models for quasicrystals and their approximants

 It will be interesting to study response of this state under applied fields, and the nature of magnetic excitations.
-We note that these magnetic states are the first nontrivial ones to be discovered for a genuine quasiperiodic system.

-The 6-fold quasicrystal has a simpler structure compared with its better known cousin, the dodecagonal quasicrystal, which has been invoked to describe a number of experimental systems.
-This latter has local environments which resemble those seen in periodic lattices, however, they are combined to form complex patterns.
-The resulting bond connectivity and frustration are a challenging problem to study in the future.

 We have shown that the family of magnetic states comprises collinear, coplanar and three-dimensional ground state spin configurations.
 Among the collinear states alone there are different kinds of ferromagnetic and antiferromagnetic states.
 Each one can be described by a suitably defined order parameter and could be detected by their differing responses to external magnetic fields for each of these systems.
-The study of low energy excitations and thermodynamic properties is an interesting direction for future work.
+The study of low energy excitations and thermodynamic properties is an interesting direction for future work, with relevance to experiments.